Cyber-Pyscho999/cloud-labs/README.md

 # cloud-labs
 hands-on labs with AWS, Azure and Google cloud
-Here’s a clean, professional single README.md for your Cloud Labs repo.
 It covers AWS IAM, Google Cloud VM/Web Server labs, and Azure generalized VM creation & deployment — written in a way that makes you look organized and job‑ready.
 You can paste this directly into your GitHub repo.